rozacki/pupdate/README.md

 #pupdate

--support "set" after processing- Tab
--measure performance of single job
+-constant measure performance of single job
 -shutdown after last job finished
--support for signaling
+-support for linux signaling
--etlsuccessfull  is server time
+-etl successfull  is server time
 -how to reset/reconnect mysql connection?

--load config only flag
--PreSet error max attempt- currently we don't differentiate -PostStep error max attempt - currently we don't diffirentatie -Recovery steps (try, catch or deffer, recover) -change flags -config to -c,-test_confg to -tc etc -from command line output whole configuration with comments -measure performance of single job and report -parametrize task storage type: mysql, mongodb, elastic elastic -parametrize task method: update, select elastic -parametrize task: add special value (string) to indicate that all rows should be processed instead of providing max(id)
+-PreSet error max attempt- currently we don't differentiate what really caused error -PostStep error max attempt - currently we don't diffirentatie what really caused error -Recovery steps (try, catch or deffer, recover) -change flags -config to -c,-test_confg to -tc etc -from command line output whole configuration with comments attached -parametrize task method: exec, query, querysingle

+-parametrize task: add special value (string) to indicate that all rows should be processed instead of providing max(id) -SQL should be using SQL parameters -SessionController.startTask  defer should handle panic(TaskData) instead of using methods global TaskData..?
+-XYZConfiguration should be read-only interface that has accerss to SQL methods -LOAD FILES-parallel
+-Partition database
+-extend sql to hanlde files: use nfs
+-tableau interface
+-rest interface
+-sheel interface

 #tests
 -automated tests for all add and update scripts